fabianvf/apb-migration-buide/README.md

 * The `k8s` module was added in Ansible 2.6 and is the supported way to interact with Kubernetes from Ansible.
 * The `k8s` module takes normal kubernetes manifests, so if you currently rely on the old generated modules some refactoring will be required.

-## apb.yml
-* Pieces of the apb.yml will move to the Custom Resource Definition
-* No concept of plans with operators, will need to merge configuration into single CRD

 ## Bindings
 * Operators have no concept of a binding
 * Can be represented as a secondary Custom Resource
 * Store the (or point to secret containing) results in the status of the <APP>Binding resource

-### asb_encode_binding
-* Rather than writing out your credentials here, you will instead create a secret that contains them, and then use the `k8s_status` module to add a reference to that secret to the status of your CR.

 ## Example watches.yaml